Ganesha (With Prabhavali)

 Ganesha with prabhavali

 Ganesha is one of the widely available bronze Vigrahas.
 Other widely available Vigraha include Hanuman, Mahishasuramardhini/Durga and Krishna.
-In this example, the presence of prabhavali (attached) and the size makes it rater.
+In this example, the presence of prabhavali (attached) and the size make it rarer.

 This is probably from Tamil Nadu and may date to the 18th century if not earlier.
 It is about 11 cm in height.